The Locker Key

 “No, actually I might have something for you.
 But I need a little info.”

-Tony, in a voice loud enough for the people in the immediate area to hear.
-“Buy me a coffee in the cafeteria.
+Corelli pushed away from the desk and got to his feet.
+And then, in a voice loud enough for the people in the immediate area to hear, said “Buy me a coffee in the cafeteria.
 We can get away from all these nosy parasites who spend their lives picking up Corelli’s crumbs.”

-Groans are heard all around as the two men leave the newsroom.
+Groans were heard all around as the two men left the newsroom.

-A few minutes later, Jake and Tony Corelli are sitting at a table in the Sun’s cafeteria, away from everyone else.
-Corelli is puffing on a vape cylinder “So this Marlowe just plops down in front of you and lays all this shit on you?”
-Tony asks.
+A few minutes later, Jake and Corelli were sitting at a table in the Sun’s cafeteria, away from everyone else.
+Corelli was puffing on a vape cylinder.
+“So this Marlowe just plops down in front of you and lays all this shit on you?”
+Corelli asked.

 “Yeah...go figure.”